 Before Brown vs. Board of Education, Dunbar acquired only the best teachers, many of them with Ph.Ds. and graduated 80% of its students.
-Among its students, the architect of school desegregation, Charles Hamilton Houston, Elizabeth Catlett, the artist, Billy Taylor, the jazz musician, the first black general in the Army, the first black graduate of the Naval Academy, and the first black presidential Cabinet member, according to Journalist Alison Stewart, author of First Class: The Legacy of Dunbar, America’s First Black Public High School as told to NPR host Cornish on All Things Considered.
+Among its students: the architect of school desegregation, Charles Hamilton Houston, Elizabeth Catlett, the artist, Billy Taylor, the jazz musician, the first Black general in the Army, the first Black graduate of the Naval Academy, and the first Black presidential Cabinet member, according to Journalist Alison Stewart, author of First Class: The Legacy of Dunbar, America’s First Black Public High School as told to NPR host Cornish on All Things Considered.

 The Downfall of Dunbar

 I remember a video interview Maya Angelou gave where she testified that her school was “grand” and many others of the era who described their schooling as a positive experience.
-Though not given the same quality of learning materials, I believe blacks got a better education before integration.
-Not merely because of segregation itself, but rather because it forced blacks to unify in a way that does not exist today.
+Though not given the same quality of learning materials, I believe Blacks got a better education before integration.
+Not merely because of segregation itself, but rather because it forced us to unify in a way that does not exist today.

 The Hey is drawn out and spoken with a certain tone of familiarity as sweet language is dependent entirely on tone.
 The way that Angelou spoke herself was in a sort of sweet language where ever word, even if she didn’t mean it to, sounded like poetry.

-“Hey, how you doing?”
+“Hey, how you?”

-As the black teachers moved on, so did black students interest in learning, or so it seems.
+As the Black teachers moved on, so did Black students interest in learning, or so it seems.
 Over time, at least three more schools would be named after Dunbar: Paul Laurence Dunbar High School in Baltimore, Maryland, Fort Worth, Texas, and Chicago, IL.

 While segregation allowed for inferior educational experiences in some respect (such as torn and used books as opposed to new ones) who is to say that the education itself was inferior?
 I am more interested in what was being taught behind closed doors.
-The historical, archaeological, and biblical history of blacks that I am sure to have never made it in the history books.
+The historical, archaeological, and biblical history of Blacks that I am sure to have never made it in the history books.
 What really made these students prosper as opposed to the students today?

-Dunbar now graduates only 55% of its students according to the 2016 values based on student performance on state exit exams and internationally available exams on college-level course work.
-AP®/IB exams and is unranked in the National Rankings.
+Dunbar now graduates only 55% of its students according to the 2016 values based on student performance on state exit exams and internationally available exams on college-level course work, and AP®/IB exams is unranked in the National Rankings.
 But what do we expect?
 How do we expect the people who oppress us to also teach us the truth about who we are?
 If you weren’t being treated right, how do you think that you were taught right?